akanksha4711/Python-Task/README.md

 The main challenge I faced during development was scaling the program to run on larger data set.
 I still need to improve the number of urls that can be processed.
 At present the programs can scrape only a few urls at a time.
 I had to create the .json output file by rerunning the code multiple times.
 For some reason it does not scrape data from all valid urls in a single run for larger input data.

+Running the program
+- An empty 'result.json' file must be present in the same directory when running 'my-web-s.py' for the first time